awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/organizations-sharing.md

 ## Tracking license usage<a name="tracking-lic-usage"></a>

-You can track your usage based license metrics for AMI and SaaS products with AWS License Manager by selecting the **Usage dashboard** tab in each respective license\.
+You can track your usage based license metrics for AMI products with AWS License Manager by selecting the **Usage dashboard** tab in each respective license\.

 For more information about using License Manager to track your license usage, see [Granted licenses](https://docs.aws.amazon.com/license-manager/latest/userguide/granted-licenses.html) in the *AWS License Manager User Guide*\.